ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-    If you are interested in running other databases on Arm, like MongoDB continue on to the recommended learning path.
+    If you are interested in running other databases on Arm, like MongoDB continue on to the recommended Learning Path.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/server-and-cloud/mongodb/"